agunny/Eid-festival---Project/readme.md

 ### Media and Content

 As we host the events, I was able to take some time and take photos on the days.
 However, in the future we will be using a professional photographer to ensure high quality pictures and to potential produce videos.
+Photos of the rides were supplied by the company hired.
 Both to posted on our Instagram account and website.
 Logo was produced by myself also.
 The text was also written by myself however the terms and conditions were taken from the Eid Festival Stall forms.